quixoticmonk/thoughts/PITCHME.md

 @ul
 - Acceptance criteria in Gherkin with TEST DATA which works
 - Write the jUnits and run them and see them fail.
-- Launch the app server and run the acceptance criteria written in gherkin and see it fail.
 - Write code to pass the jUnits and the UI Acceptance criteria
 - Re-run all tests and see them pass.
 - Refactor!!